•

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Poisonous Plant Research (PPR), the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Poisonous Plant Research (PPR).
 If you have concerns about the submission terms for Poisonous Plant Research (PPR), please contact the editors.

 All authors submitting to Poisonous Plant Research (PPR) must certify in their submission letter that any research conducted with animals has followed established standards for the humane care and use of animals and must specify the standards that were used.
-The manuscript must include in the first sentence of the Materials and Methods section a statement of institutional animal care and use committee (IACUC), or equivalent, approval of all animal procedures conducted during the study.
+The manuscript must include in the Materials and Methods section a statement of institutional animal care and use committee (IACUC), or equivalent, approval of all animal procedures conducted during the study.

 Authors must also provide in their submission letter names and address of at least two potential preferred reviewers and, if any, a list of non-preferred reviewers.